 The description of short term risks of our business operations are published in accordance with Metso's financial reports.

-Updated with Half-Year Review H1/2018 published on July 26, 2018
+Updated with Interim Review Q1/2020 published on May 7, 2020

-Uncertain market conditions might adversely affect our customers’ payment behavior and increase the risk of lawsuits, claims and disputes taken against Metso in various countries related to, among other things, Metso’s products, projects and other operations.
+Uncertain market conditions could adversely affect our customers’ payment behavior and increase the risk of lawsuits, claims and disputes taken against Metso in various countries related to, among other things, Metso’s products, projects and other operations.

 Information security and cyber threats could disturb or disrupt Metso’s businesses and operations.